jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 ### Current state analysis

-Per Dennis et al. (2012), a requirements determination process may begin with current state analysis, yielding models of the **as-is system.** This, however, depends on:
+Per Dennis et al. (2012), a requirements determination process may begin with current state analysis, yielding models of the **as-is system** (see [notes on system, process, and interface modeling techniques](modeling.html) that are used to characterize the current states of the system.)
+This, however, depends on:

-- The overall methodology used by the systems development team: "Users of traditional design methods such as waterfall and parallel development (see Chapter 1) typically spend significant time understanding the as-is system and identifying improvements before moving to capture requirements for the to-be system.
+- **The methodology used by the systems development team:** "Users of traditional design methods such as waterfall and parallel development (see Chapter 1) typically spend significant time understanding the as-is system and identifying improvements before moving to capture requirements for the to-be system.
 However, newer RAD, agile, and object-oriented methodologies, such as phased development, prototyping, throwaway prototyping, extreme programming, and Scrum (see Chapter 1) focus almost exclusively on improvements and the to-be system requirements".
-- The amount of system change desired:
+- **The amount of system change desired:**

-See [notes on system, process, and interface modeling techniques](modeling.html) that are used to characterize the current states of the system.
+    -

 ### Gathering requirements